“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 Most of the time it’s more beneficial to focus on one or two platforms in the beginning.

-In order to find out which platforms could potentially bring the most value to my business I searched for “social media demographics 2017” on Google, and visited each search engine result page.
+In order to find out which platforms could potentially bring the most value to my business I searched for the most popular social media platforms in 2021.

 This case study aims to show you how you can start your own profitable dropshipping business in just a few weeks, so I was looking for short-term wins.